miles-nash/milesnash.github.io/_pages/about.md

   - /about.html
 ---

-A 21 year old from Colorado studying Electrical Engineering and Computer Science at UC Berkeley :bear:!
+A 21 year old from Colorado studying Electrical Engineering and Computer Science at UC Berkeley &#x1F43B!
 I like to explore, meet all sorts of neat people, and build cool projects with cool teams.